Jury: Kevin Spacey didn't molest actor Anthony Rapp in 1986

 Spacey had testified that he spoke at the trial about deeply personal matters, telling the jury his father was a white supremacist and neo-Nazi who berated him as gay because he liked the theater.

-Spacey also gave courtroom spectators a brief taste of his acting chops when he briefly imitated his Broadway costar at the time, Jack Lemon.
+Spacey also gave courtroom spectators a brief taste of his acting chops when he imitated his Broadway costar at the time, Jack Lemmon.
 He had testified earlier that his ability at impressions aided him in his acting career.

 This story has been updated to correct the day of the week in the lead paragraph to Thursday, not Tuesday.